r4victor/tenthousandmeters/content/blog/python_bts_07.md

 If `ml_flags` flags specifies that the method is static, a built-in method object is added to the dictionary instead of a method descriptor straight away.

-Every method of any built-in type either wraps some slot or is added to the dictionary by the described mechanism.
+Every method of any built-in type either wraps some slot or is added to the dictionary based on `tp_methods`.

 ### tp_members

-The `tp_members` slot is an array of the `PyMemberDef` structs.
-Each struct describes an attribute that exposes a C member of objects of the type:
+The `tp_members` slot is an array of the [`PyMemberDef`](https://docs.python.org/3/c-api/structures.html#c.PyMemberDef) structs.
+Each struct describes an attribute that exposes a C member of the objects of the type:

 ```C
 typedef struct PyMemberDef {